amandakann/kursplansanalys/Kursanalyspipeline/README.md

   behavior is to ignore spelling errors.
-The options `-sendAll` and `-sendEach` can be used to specify if a separate call should be made to the Granska API server with each goal text or all texts for a course should be sent at once. `-cache` can be used to store results locally, which makes later calls on the same courses or courses with similar goals much faster.
+The options `-sendAll` and `-sendEach` can be used to specify if a separate call should be made to the Granska API server with each goal text or all texts for a course should be sent at once.
+Sending everything at once is typically faster, but if you have many courses were some but not all goals overlap it can be faster to deal with one goal at a time.The option `-cache` can be used to store results locally, which makes later calls on the same courses or courses with similar goals much faster.

-**Step 4**: Step four needs a reference to a file with Bloom verbs and the levels for the Bloom verbs, but takes no other options.
+**Step 4**: Step four needs a reference to a file with Bloom verbs and the levels for the Bloom verbs for Swedish, and another file for English.
+If no filenames are given, the files are assumed to be in a subfolder `data` with the names `data/bloom_revised_sv.txt` and `data/bloom_revised_en.txt`

-**Step 5**: Step five checks the data for inconsistencies and ambiguities.
-It also counts Bloom classified verbs and collects other statistics.
-It uses a config file `step5.config` to specify what data to collect and what to print.
-For some options, the data file with the Bloom verb classifications is used and should then be specified with the option `-b data/bloom_revised_all_words.txt`
+**Step 5**: Step five collects statistics and checks for problems/inconsistencies in the data.
+It uses a config file `step5.config` (or use option `-c <filename>` to specify a different file) to specify what data to collect and what to print.
+For some options, the same data files with Bloom verb classifications used in Step 4 is used.
+The files to use for Bloom data can be specified with `-b <filename>` (Swedish) and `-be <filename>` (English).
+If not specified, `data/bloom_revised_sv.txt` and `data/bloom_revised_en.txt` will be used.

   The config file has one option per row and the options are commented with short explanations.
 For example `+printErrorTypeLists` means "do print (plus sign) a list of course codes for each error type" and `-printAmbiguousVerbs` means "do NOT (minus sign) print info on ambiguous verbs"

+  Step 5 can read data from **more than one source**, for example if you want to compare data from different universities.
+You can specify input files with `-inp "<filename 1> <filename 2> ... "`.
+The script will also read data from stdin if there seems to be data there.

 Some steps take a LOT of time.
 Downloading a lot of course information from the KTH API in *Step 1* can take a long time. *Step 3* can take a